Starter Company Plus

 Caird Lumber by Micayla Caird

 Caird Lumber Ltd. is a small-scale, locally owned lumber mill providing high-quality, custom-cut wood from sustainably harvested timber.
 Serving builders, contractors, and DIYers across Frontenac County and beyond, the company is expanding with a new Kingston retail store opening in May.
-Founded by a registered veterinary technician born in Kingston, the business was launched with her husband to raise their son close to home and build a lasting family legacy rooted in craftsmanship and community.
+Founded in 2022 Caird Lumber was launched to build a lasting family legacy rooted in craftsmanship and community.

 Frequently Asked Questions

-In order to receive funding, the business can be a new start-up, an acquisition (i.e. the participant is purchasing a business from a retiring entrepreneur) or an existing business that is less than 5 years old.
+In order to receive funding, the business can be a minimum 1-year old start-up, an acquisition (i.e. the participant is purchasing a business from a retiring entrepreneur) or an existing business.
 As long as the applicant is fully responsible for the ongoing operation and decisions of the business and is the majority shareholder in the case of a corporation, most types of businesses are allowed under the program.

 To be eligible, a business or proposed business must:

-• be proposing to start a new business or expand an existing business that is 5 years or younger with proof of sales;
+• be proposing a project to a minimum 1-year-old business or expand an existing business with proof of sales;

 • not be a business that relies on national sales frameworks ie. Pyramid Marketing;